axtk/axtk.github.io/x/routescape_type_safety.md

 The ternary route matching function `withRoute(routePattern, x, y)` passes the route types provided by the `url()` function to its parameters.
 A type-aware code editor expects `params.id` in `<h1>Section {params.id}</h1>` to be a `number`, just as the URL schema suggests.

-Once we have covered the entire app with type-safe routes we might want to disallow plain `string` and `RegExp` URLs and URL patterns created outside the URL builder (the `url()` function) to enforce type-safe routing further on.
+Although not a requirement, we might want to cover the entire app with type-safe routes.
+Once we've done that, we might want to disallow plain `string` and `RegExp` URLs and URL patterns created outside the URL builder (the `url()` function) to enforce type-safe routing further on.
 This can be done by overriding the Routescape's type config:

 ```ts
 declare module 'routescape' {